klor/TimeTrackerBasic/README.md

 # TimeTrackerBasic

-TimeTrackerBasic helps you keep track of time.
-Track time from your Windows computer when working on a customer project or ticket, in real time.
+TimeTrackerBasic helps you keep track of time from a DOS command-prompt or in your browser address bar on your Windows computer.
+TimeTrackerBasic removes the need to manually keep track of what you are doing - and when the job started.
 Data is stored in a plain text file, in CSV format for easy access.

-TimeTrackerBasic removes the need to manually keep track of what you are doing - and when the job started.

 After having logged entries for the week, you can either leave the timesheet as is, or you can manually transfer the values to a corporate time registration system.
 Answering questions like "Did I work for 1 or 2 hours on the EnormiCorp project?" and "What did I do last Monday" will now be easy to answer for those who do most of their work behind a workstation in a Windows environment.